-Jimmy Jensen, left, prays with friend Michael Dotson for Dotson’s dying mother, Judy, at Centennial Hospital, Nashville, March 2018.
+Jimmy Jensen (on left side of photo) prays with friend Michael Dotson for Dotson’s dying mother, Judy, at Centennial Hospital, Nashville, March 2018.
 It was a sign of the new life Jensen has carved out for himself in Nashville.
 A convicted criminal enforcer once facing decades behind bars, Jensen now uses his hands for tender things.
 He has become a chaplain.

 Jimmy and Michael became friends at Safe Harbour, a West Nashville neighborhood halfway house for men transitioning from jail back to free life.
 Jimmy was a resident of Safe Harbor only a year prior following release from prison.
 Within months Jimmy was serving as a lay chaplain at Safe Harbor.
 Less than a year later Jimmy was released as a resident and brought on as a part-time chaplain.

 Jimmy said these are the toughest moments for anyone, losing a loved one.
 But for someone prone to getting in trouble and just getting out of prison, he said the difficulty is compounded.
 The smallest difficulties can trigger a person and send them spiraling into old habits.
 The big problems can seem impossible to surmount.

 When Jimmy was paroled he vowed to